gjermundgaraba/bjaanes.github.io/_posts/2015-11-08-smart-home-series-part-2-learning-to-solder-and-failing-at-it.md

 ## Brass Sponge

 For cleaning the tip of the soldering iron, I read that brass sponges were better to use than regular sponges.
 So that is what I used.
-It worked really well to wipe off solder&#8230; stuff?
+It worked really well to wipe off solder... stuff?

 [<img class="alignnone wp-image-451" src="http://gjermundbjaanes.com/wp-content/uploads/2015/11/BrassSponge.jpg" alt="Brass Sponge" width="330" height="273" />](http://gjermundbjaanes.com/wp-content/uploads/2015/11/BrassSponge.jpg)